|Length:||two and a half decades|

 “One weekend, Little Guan took her husband’s ashes off the shelf, boarded a bus to Hai’an with the urn in her lap, and buried it near the trees.
 Before the burial, while she was tidying her hair, her wooden comb split in two.
 She saved half and buried the other with him.”

-Turning to the next page at this point felt almost hurtful.
+Turning to the next page felt almost hurtful.

-I liked JP’s style as much as I liked the abundance of background information about everything going on in China.
+I liked Pomfret’s writing style as much as I liked the abundance of background information about everything going on in China.
 But that’s not what I thought was best about this book.

 getting to know the guy

-I enjoy reading stories that are personal.
-To me, an author is best when he or she makes me feel like I get to know the person behind the writing.
-Most journalist writers have a hard time doing this, because they are too used to distance themselves from their subjects.
-JP is doing a good job at putting himself in the mix though.
-When I’m reading his writing, I can feel his happiness and his sadness.
+I generally enjoy reading stories that are personal.
+I like it when the writer makes me feel like I am getting to know the person behind the writing.
+Most journalist writers have a hard time doing this, probably because they are used to keeping a distance between themselves and the subject.
+When I’m reading Pomfret’s writing, though, I can feel his happiness and his sadness.